Corpus Christi College, Oxford: Later developments

 In its first hundred years, Corpus hosted leading divines who would lay the foundations of the Anglican Christian identity.
 John Jewel was Corpus' Reader of Latin, worked to defend a Protestant bent in the Church of England and the Elizabethan Religious Settlement.
 John Rainolds, elected president in 1598, suggested the idea of the King James Bible and contributed to its text.
 Richard Hooker, author of the influential Of the Laws of Ecclesiastical Polity, was deputy professor of Hebrew.

 The Spanish humanist Juan Luis Vives taught at Corpus during the 1520s while tutor to Mary Tudor, later Mary I of England.
 John Keble, a leader of the Oxford Movement, was an undergraduate at Corpus at the start of the 19th century, and went on to a fellowship at Oriel and to have a college named after him (Keble College, Oxford).

 Having been founded nearly half a millennium earlier as a college for men only, Corpus Christi was among many of Oxford's men's colleges to admit its first female undergraduate students in 1979 (though women graduate students had been admitted five years earlier).
+Corpus Women's Boat Club was founded in 1978 and won their Blades rowing in the summer Eights that year.
 Between 2015 and 2017, 0.6% of UK undergraduates admitted to Corpus were black.

 Buildings and gardens

 Buildings

-The main buildings on the main college site are the Main Quad, the West Building, the MBI Al Jaber Auditorium, the Fellows' Building, Gentleman-Commoners' Quad and Thomas Quad.
+The main buildings on the main college site are the Front Quad, the West Building, the MBI Al Jaber Auditorium, the Fellows' Building, Gentleman-Commoners' Quad and Thomas Quad.

-The Main Quad was built for the college's foundation and designed in a late Mediaeval style.
+The Front Quad was built for the college's foundation and designed in an archetypal Oxford college style, with a tower over the main gate.
 The quad was constructed by distinguished builders associated with Henry VIII's Office of Work: master mason William Vertue, master mason William East and carpenter Humphrey Coke (Warden of the Carpenter's Company in London).
 The quad's architecture later inspired that of Oglethorpe University.
+Although by then considered heavily antiquated, in 1625 battlements were added to make the effect more complete and akin to other colleges.